9 Common Plumbing Problems You Need To Watch Out For

 5. Low Water Pressure

 Low water pressure makes everyday tasks like washing dishes or taking a shower frustrating.
 It can be due to a variety of reasons, including pipe corrosion, sediment build-up in aerators, or even issues originating from the municipal water supply.
 Start by cleaning the aerators on your faucets; this can often restore water pressure if the problem is localized.
+If you’re unsure how to do this a drain cleaning service can help.
 If the problem persists throughout the house, it might be a signal of more extensive plumbing issues, such as corroded pipes, which would require a professional plumber’s assessment.

 6. Leaky Pipes